WHITEPAPER

 The designer specifies design details, such as the content and components, then AI visualizes a UI according to those “specs”.

-The designer provides a narrative or describes desired outcomes, then AI decides what to build.
 With the current technology, and even when informed with a design system, AI outputs need close inspection and corrections as AI:

 Creates generic-looking outputs (that don’t reflect the brand)